marcussimonsen/ride.nvim/README.md

     - `format_table`: Formats the table under the cursor.
     - `prepend_row`: Prepends a row to the table under the cursor.
     - `append_row`: Appends a row to the table under the cursor.
+- Lists:
+    - Check Lists:
+        - `make_check_list`: Creates an empty check list of given size.
+        - `toggle_check_list`: Toggles the checkbox on the current line.
+        - `prepend_check_line`: Prepends a checklist line to the current line.
+        - `append_check_line`: Appends a checklist line to the current line.